History of geomagnetism: Magnetic observation campaigns

 A magnetic survey (1698-1700) by the British yielded the 1702 magnetic chart of the world by Edmond Halley.

-Early magnetic observatories were established in Munich(1819) and Berlin (1827).
+Early magnetic observatories were established at LMU Munich(1819) and in Berlin (1827).
 Observed variations in magnetic direction, strength and dip led to determinations by Alexander von Humboldt, Carl Friedrich Gauss and Edward Sabine that the Earth's magnetic field should be systematically surveyed and monitored globally to perhaps reveal important geophysical aspects of the planet.
 This led to the establishment of more magnetic observatories and campaigns in Germany (Humboldtian Magnetic Association/Humboldtsche Magnetische Verein (1829–1834), Göttingen Magnetic Union/Göttingen Magnetischer Verein (1836-41)), Britain (Magnetic Survey of the British Islands (1833), British Empire, East India Company), and Russia (1841-1862).
 With a total of 53 stations across the globe, terrestrial magnetism became one of the most data producing geosciences of the era.

 This was followed by global geomagnetism campaigns during the First International Polar Year (1882–1883), Second International Polar Year (1932–1933), International Geophysical Year (1957–1958), International Year of the Quiet Sun (1964–1965), International Year of the Active Sun (1969–1971), International Magnetospheric Study (1976–1979), and Fourth International Polar Year (2007–2008).